siblackburn/python_bali/quiz/quiz.md

 Catching an exception: an error has occurred and you do something with it. e.g. in exceptions testing you may choose to convert the data type on behalf of the user

 - Give a code example of how you would handle the exception above.
-- What is "Pbd"?
+- What is "Pdb"?
 How do we use it?
+Python Debugger.
+Is a lens to be able to see whats going on in oyour code

 ## List comprehensions/generators